thegworld/gtx-browser/docs/updater/design_doc.md

 The global preferences lock is implemented using a pthread mutex in shared memory.
-Qualifying updaters will attempt to open a POSIX shared memory object with a name known at compile time (e.g. `/ChromiumUpdater.lock`), creating the object if it does not exist.
+Qualifying updaters will attempt to open a POSIX shared memory object with a name known at compile time (e.g. `/GTx BrowserUpdater.lock`), creating the object if it does not exist.
 The mutex will be configured with the `PTHREAD_MUTEX_ROBUST` attribute to ensure that it remains recoverable if the process holding the lock exits abnormally.